-Lump Sum Distribution Credit Worksheet (Ohio Schedule of Credits, Line 5) If filing jointly and only one taxpayer qualifies for this credit, use Column A. If each taxpayer quali- fies for this credit, use both Columns A and B. (A) (B) Taxpayer Spouse 1.
-Using Table 1 below, enter the multiple corresponding the lump sum recipient's age 2.
-Line 1 times \$50.
-This is your lump sum distribution cred lit2 3.
-Add the amounts on line 2, Columns A and B. Enter on the Credits Line 5 the Ohio Schedule of
+Lump Sum Distrib Lump Sum Distribution Credit Worksheet (Ohio Schedule of Credits, Line 5) f filing jointly and only one taxpayer qualifies for this credit, use Column A. If each taxpayer quali- fies for this credit, use both Columns A and B. (A) (B) Taxpayer Spouse Using Table 1 below, enter the lump sum recipient's a the multiple corresponding to ge1.
+2. Line 1 times \$50.
+This is you r lump sum distribution credit2. • Columns A and B. Enter on the Oh